 Participate in Events: Every spring and autumn, somewhere within the watershed, NNWB members carry out Stream Clean-ups.
 These will be announced beforehand and all are welcome to participate.
 Alternatively, if you’re interested in sponsoring a clean-up with your community, religious or school group or in your neighborhood, let us know and we can provide basic supplies, guidelines and logistical support.
 Members also participate in outings to Remove Invasive Plants and/or Plant Natives.
 These must be led by trained “weed warriors”, but all are welcome to join in.
 Hikes or other activities along the Northwest Branch are periodically scheduled to which you’re welcome to invite your family and friends.

-Act as Local Steward: If you frequent a particular segment of the trails along the NWB, perhaps you would like to act as our local steward.
-Acting as the local “eyes and ears”, you would report any pollution or other impairments in the stream and help coordinate local clean-ups, invasive removals or other events.
+Act as Local Steward: If you regularly hike a particular segment of the trails along the NWB, perhaps you would like to act as our local steward.
+Acting as the local “eyes and ears,” you would report any pollution or other impairments in the stream and help coordinate local clean-ups, invasive removals or other events.

 Join a Committee: Watershed groups work best when some volunteers focus on particular aspects of the work.
 We would like to increase our capacity to restore and protect the Northwest Branch by forming committees focused on Advocacy, Action, and Outreach.

-Serve on the Board: NNWB is governed by a volunteer, elected, board which meets on a monthly basis.
+Serve on the Board: NNWB is governed by a volunteer, elected board that meets monthly.
 We are currently seeking new members.
 Please contact us to learn more about the activities and responsibilities of board members.

 A great way to begin protecting our local streams is to ensure that the stormwater falling on your property or neighborhood does so in the most beneficial way possible.
 That means the water must not rush off the roof into the gutters and down the street directly into the streams, but be allowed to seep into the ground to be filtered and cooled before doing so.
 There are many steps you can take to facilitate this process.
 Some are simple.
 Others may be more complicated and expensive, but include options for rebates.
 Let us know if you have questions about these options.